dverbovyi/js_patterns/composite/README.md

    Child management methods [e.g. addChild(), removeChild()] should normally be defined in the Composite class.
-Unfortunately, the desire to treat Primitives and Composites uniformly requires that these methods be moved to the abstract Component class.
-See the 'Opinions' section below for a discussion of 'safety' versus 'transparency' issues.
+Unfortunately, the desire to treat Primitives and Composites uniformly requires that these methods be moved to the abstract Component class. /*See the 'Opinions' section below for a discussion of 'safety' versus 'transparency' issues.*/ where is this section?

 UML Diagram
 -----------